Market & comparison education

 Section 1

-Criteria for to check when guided routines shapes your app
+Criteria for Buyer criteria: guided routines

 Section 2

-For "What to check when guided routines shapes your app decision", the reader should leave with a calmer rule of thumb.
-During a quiet evening when the person wants to reset without chasing a result, "What to check when guided routines shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when guided routines shapes your app decision" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
-Try the smallest version first for "What to check when guided routines shapes your app decision": write one comfort note.
+For "Buyer criteria: guided routines", the reader should leave with a calmer rule of thumb.
+During a quiet evening when the person wants to reset without chasing a result, "Buyer criteria: guided routines" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: guided routines" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
+Try the smallest version first for "Buyer criteria: guided routines": write one comfort note before changing the plan.
+Then ask whether private progress notes would reduce friction for "Buyer criteria: guided routines" or simply add another thing to.

 Section 3